elotroalex/chiens/_texts/translation.md

 - {:.sp} Toussaint.

-- ... araucaria fruit, cherry bouquets.
+- ... araucaria cones, cherry bouquets.

 - {:.sp} The Chorus *(almost lost in the distance.)*